Rent or Buy Skis and Snowboards? Daily Rental vs Season Rental vs Buying

 - One familiar setup builds confidence and consistency

-- You avoid buying gear they'll outgrow by spring
+- You skip buying gear they'll outgrow by spring

 - The cost often breaks even in just a few ski days

-That's why many families choose season rentals even if adults rent daily or own their gear.
+That's why plenty of families choose season rentals for the kids even when the adults rent daily or own their gear.

-Families should also know about Kids Rent Free: kids 12 and under rent free with a 4+ day adult ski or snowboard rental package.
-It's one of the easiest ways to get the whole family on snow without the pressure of a big equipment investment.
-Some blackout dates apply.
+Families should also know about Kids Rent Free: kids 12 and under rent free with a qualifying 4-day or longer adult ski or snowboard rental package.
+Kids ride free the rest of the winter outside a short holiday blackout window, so check the Kids Rent Free page for the current dates before you book.
+It's one of the simplest ways to get the whole family on snow without a big equipment investment.

 → Why more families are renting skis and snowboards for the season